elenderg/PAL-1000/instruções de compilação.md

 `Say no.`

-`127.
-We index our literals so we can find them, quickly, later when they're needed:`
+127. We index our literals so we can find them, quickly, later when they're needed:

 `To index a literal:`